 No, any exit costs deducted from leaving your first unit will be credited to you in your next unit so that you do not pay twice.

 Generus Living Group, a Christchurch based company is developing and operating Pacific Coast Village.
-In order to establish a 150 year lease on the land a Partnership exists with the Mangatawa Papamoa Blocks Incorporated.

 The Pacific Coast Village Manager, Carl Braddock has a long background in both asset and hotel management, with experience in leisure and resort product.